QiWei19/OnlineCalendar/README.md

 # OnlineCalendar
-This a web application of calendar.
+This is a web application of calendar.

 Users can register and log in.